masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 ### Text embeddings
 - [Word2Vec]()
-- [Skip-gram](): model based in logistic regression in a sliding window context.
-Both the coefficients and embedding are learned during training.
-Input: one-hot encoded word, output: probability of words in the context of the input word.
+- [Skip-gram](): Embedding + Logistic Regression.
+Input: one-hot encoded word, output: probability of words in the context of the input word (obtained by counting co-ocurrences in sliding window contexts).
+Both the Logistic Regression coefficients and embedding matrix are learned during training.
+Usually we are interested in the embedding matrix but the classifier itself may be used for a text autocompletion task.

 # Comparisons
 - [Partial least squares vs Principal Components regression](https://www.mathworks.com/help/stats/examples/partial-least-squares-regression-and-principal-components-regression.html)